Human brain and light

 Evening → blue light disappears → “Wind down, calm – sleep!”

-The red light from the sunset and sunrise is a transition-signal that tells our body a change is happening.
+The red light from the sunset and sunrise is a transition-signal for your body that a change is happening.
 Either from sleep to wake, or from wake to sleep.

 Any change, disruptions or misalignments can impair this balance, leading to dis-regulation of hormonal rhythms.